 No time like the present.
-Learn what behavioral science is and how to integrate it into your professional and your personal life.
+Learn what behavioral economics is and how to integrate it into your professional and your personal life.

 We offer immersive, hands-on courses for professionals who are looking to do a deep-dive into applied behavioral economics.
 Attendees learn the key principles of behavioral economics and how to apply them in a business context.
 Upon completing the class, attendees will see themselves as choice architects, understanding how to shape customers’ and users’ decisions by shaping the environment in which decisions are made.

 Hacking Human Nature for Good: A Practical Guide to Changing Human Behavior